ExpressLRS/Docs/docs/quick-start/transmitters/rm-internal.md

     - `Zorro`: Update it to at least EdgeTX 2.7.0 (f79978b) or EdgeTX 2.7.1 (a55aff0).
 It often comes with an earlier EdgeTX 2.7.0 version (2bdd4974) which results in unsuccessful flashing.
     - `TX12 MK2`: Update it to at least EdgeTX 2.8.0 (f6d140e) for full EdgeTX support.
     - `Boxer`: The factory EdgeTX firmware should be based off an early EdgeTX 2.8.0 and wouldn't need an update.
+    - `Pocket`: The factory EdgeTX firmware shouldn't need an update.
+    - `MT12`: The factory EdgeTX firmware shouldn't need an update.

     !!! tip "Hot Tip"
         To ensure updating success with this method, update the EdgeTX firmware on the radio as mentioned above.